ashwinnishad98/squeegee-workshop/README.md

 ## Steps to create your own abstract art

-(Put on some gloves it'll get messy!)
+(Put on some gloves it'll get messy!
+And try to clean up as you go before the paint dries up.)

 ### Step 1: Patterns using squiggles and dots
 - Begin by taping your paper to the desk.
 You can use different colors of paint to create random or thought-out patterns on your sheet of paper.